-- 1.5 The Order Scheme would transform the area of Hayes and would deliver high quality new housing with a range of tenures and types, an uplift in the amount of affordable housing in the area, increased local economic activity and deliver significant environmental improvements.
+- 1.5 The Order Scheme would transform Hayes Town Centre and would deliver high quality new housing with a range of tenures and types, an uplift in the amount of affordable housing in the area, increased local economic activity and deliver significant environmental improvements.
 In addition, although construction jobs would be temporary, the construction phase of the development is scheduled to occur over an approximately 7 year period.
-It is anticipated that the construction of the Order Scheme will support the employment of a significant number of people, including apprentices, graduates or trainees, for the duration of the construction of the Order Scheme. - 1.6 Overall the Order Scheme will make a significant contribution to the economic, social and environmental well-being of the area and deliver very significant benefits; including the following: - provision of approximately 243 high quality one, two, three and four bedroom apartments, maisonettes and houses around resident only courtyards;
+It is anticipated that the construction of the Order Scheme will support the employment of a significant number of people, including apprentices, graduates or trainees, for the duration of the construction of the Order Scheme. - 1.6 Overall the Order Scheme will make a significant contribution to the economic, social and environmental well-being of the area and deliver very significant benefits; including the following:

-- Reprovision of the same amount of affordable housing floorspace as is currently provided within the Estate and delivery of an increased number of family sized residential units than is currently available within the Order Land; - provide all residents with private amenity space as well as access to shared courtyards; - delivery of a percentage of Affordable Housing that will exceed planning policy requirements and include a range of tenure types and sizes; - delivery of new homes to modern accessibility standards such that residents will be able to benefit from more appropriate and adaptable homes in terms of level access and wheelchair accessibility; - the design of the Development will adhere to Designing out Crime principles that will address antisocial activity in the area; - creation of wider economic and social benefits as a result of the development activity and the creation of jobs, apprenticeships and training opportunities during the construction phase of the Order Scheme; - · delivery of public open space, play areas and recreation areas; and - contribute towards the Council's net-zero targets. - 1.7 The Order has been submitted to the Secretary of State for Levelling Up.
-Housing and Communities for confirmation.
-If confirmed, the Order will enable the Council to acquire compulsorily the land required to facilitate the Order Scheme. - 1.8 This Statement explains why the Council considers that, for the purposes of the powers enabling the Order, the Order Scheme will contribute to: - 1.8.1 the development, redevelopment or improvement of the Order Land; - 1.8.2 improving the economic and social well-being of the area of Hayes through the provision of new high quality mixed-tenure housing and additional employment opportunities; and - 1.8.3 the environmental well-being of the area as a consequence of the high quality public open space and play areas facilitated by the Order Scheme, and the sustainable nature of the Order Scheme.
+- provision of more than 500 high quality new one, two, three and four bedroom apartments, maisonettes and houses around resident only courtyards; - delivery of an increased number of family sized residential units than is currently available within the Order Land; - provide all residents with private amenity space as well as access to shared courtyards; - delivery of a percentage of Affordable Housing that will exceed planning policy requirements and include a range of tenure types and sizes; - delivery of new homes to modern accessibility standards such that residents will be able to benefit from more appropriate and adaptable homes in terms of level access and wheelchair accessibility; - the design of the Development will adhere to Designing out Crime principles that will address antisocial activity and crime in the area - creation of wider economic and social benefits as a result of the development activity and the creation of jobs, apprenticeships and training opportunities during the construction phase of the Order Scheme; - · delivery of a new community facility around a public square - delivery of public open space, play areas and recreation areas; and - · contribute towards the Council's net-zero targets. - 1.7 The Order has been submitted to the Secretary of State for Levelling Up, Housing and Communities for confirmation.
+If confirmed, the Order will enable the Council to acquire compulsorily the land required to facilitate the Order Scheme. - 1.8 This Statement explains why the Council considers that, for the purposes of the powers enabling the Order, the Order Scheme will contribute to: - 1.8.1 the development, redevelopment or improvement of the Order Land; - 1.8.2 improving the economic and social well-being of the area of Hayes through the provision of new high quality mixed-tenure housing and additional employment opportunities; and